 KLP Banken's a3 Adjusted BCA incorporates one notch of affiliate support, which reflects our assessment of a very high probability of support from KLP, in case of need.
-Our support considerations are driven by (1) the 100% ownership by KLP; (2) its importance to the group's strategy to provide a complete suite of financial services, and the shared brand name and geographical footprint; and (3) the demonstrated support through ongoing capital injections, for example in August 2015 for NOK200 million, in December 2016 for NOK250 million and in December 2017 for NOK150 million.
+Our support considerations are driven by (1) the 100% ownership by KLP; (2) its importance to the group's strategy of providing a complete suite of financial services to its members, and the shared brand name and geographical footprint; and (3) the demonstrated support through ongoing capital injections, for example in August 2015 for NOK200 million, in December 2016 for NOK250 million and in December 2017 for NOK150 million.